Search

 12. Review

-This policy was reviewed in June 2017 and will be further reviewed in June 2022 or as circumstances dictate.
+This policy will be reviewed at least every five years.
+The policy was revised in May 2024 and will be reviewed in May 2029 or sooner if circumstances dictate.

 Website developed by Technoleg Taliesin